-Tokyo Subway & Hong Kong MTR, Two of the Top 4 Subways or MRT Systems in Asia
+Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

-Although London Underground or the Tube is the oldest public metro system in the world that serves about 1.065 billion passenger rides yearly, it is not the busiest subway.
-The busiest subway system is in Asia.
+Although London Underground or the Tube is the world oldest subway system serving more than 1.0 billion passenger rides yearly, it is not the busiest subway.
+The busiest subway systems are in Asia.

-In terms of world ranking, Asia is also home to the busiest metro station, top MRT system, most crowded subways, futuristic and cleanest subway, etc. The list can go on.
+In terms of world ranking, Asia is also home to the world busiest metro system, top mass transit system, most crowded subways, futuristic and cleanest subway, etc. The list can go on.

 On the opposite end of the scale, it also has its fair share of listings.

-However, not all of these superlatives translate to an efficient and reliable subways; factors that are important to commuters.
+But not all these superlatives translate to efficient and reliable subways, factors that are important to commuters.

 On these criteria, Asia is also in the Top 10.